What are Key Performance Indicators (KPIs)?

 - Is the Return On Ad Spend (ROAS) or Return On Investment (ROI) within your goal?

 - Is ROAS too low and CPA too high?
 If so, what strategies can be implemented to get these numbers back to a healthy range?

 - Is there budget available to test new placements?

-- Is your affiliate programme helping to increase customer lifetime value?
+- Is your affiliate program helping to increase customer lifetime value?

-Your top 10 affiliate partners are likely driving a significant percentage of your programmes revenue every year.
-Keeping a pulse on what each partner is doing in your programme –as well as maintaining a good relationship with your high-value partners— is key to growing your affiliate programme YoY.
+Your top 10 affiliate partners are likely driving a significant percentage of your program's revenue every year.
+Keeping a pulse on what each partner is doing in your program –as well as maintaining a good relationship with your high-value partners— is key to growing your affiliate program YoY.

 Important top affiliate partner questions: